jrhodkinson/jrhodkinson.github.io/_posts/2025-02-08-things-i-wish-i-knew-before-becoming-a-software-engineer.md

 ## 5. Everyone Feels Lost

 If you feel like you don’t know enough: congratulations, you’re doing it right.

 I used to believe that one day I’d wake up and finally feel like I belonged in this industry, but that day never came.

 No matter how experienced you are, doubt never fully goes away.
 The best engineers don’t wait to feel confident, they just trust that they’ll figure it out.
 The trick isn’t to eliminate doubt, it’s to move forward despite it.

 Even now, years into my career, I have moments, sometimes entire days, where I doubt whether I’m moving fast enough, doing enough good work, or making a difference at all.
-I track my progress, see the impact of my work, and get positive feedback, yet I still find myself wondering, Was today a waste?
+I track my progress, see the impact of my work, and get positive feedback, yet I still find myself wondering: Was today a waste?
 Did I really accomplish anything?

 You can know intellectually that you’re making progress, but how you feel is a different story.
 And I know I’m not alone in this.

 If you’re just starting out, the worst thing you can do is compare your first chapter to someone else’s tenth.
 The people you look up to have been in the trenches longer, made more mistakes, and spent years refining their instincts.
 You’re not behind; you’re just at a different stage.

 Document your progress so you can see how far you’ve come.
 Focus on learning rather than proving yourself.
-Get comfortable with discomfort.
-It’s a sign that you’re growing.
+Get comfortable with discomfort - it’s a sign that you’re growing.

 Imposter syndrome isn’t a sign of failure, it’s proof that you’re stretching yourself beyond what’s easy and growing into the kind of engineer you’re becoming.
 If anything, it shows that you’re on the right track.

 ---